To join the editorial board, please click here

 Peer Review Process

-- the article may be accepted;
+- the manuscript may be accepted.

-- the article may be rejected; or
+- the manuscript may be rejected; or

 Submission of Revised Manuscripts